storj/docs/code/Git.md

 The body should try to introduce the change assuming the other person has no clue about the change.
 Imagine writing an email to another developer.
 Try to answer three questions in the commit "why this commit exists", "how does it fix the issue", "how does it affect the system".

-If there are other approaches that were considered, then that information should be included int the body.
+If there are other approaches that were considered, then that information should be included in the body.

 When a change has been split into multiple commits to ensure backwards compatible database changes, then include that information in the body to reduce the likelihood of both of the changes being included in the release.